 Databricks supports SCIM, or System for Cross-domain Identity Management, an open standard that allows you to automate user provisioning.
-SCIM lets you use an identity provider (IdP) to create users in Databricks and give them the proper level of access, as well as remove access for users (deprovision them) when they leave your organization or no longer need access to Databricks.
+SCIM lets you use an identity provider (IdP) to create users in Databricks and give them the proper level of access and remove access (deprovision them) when they leave your organization or no longer need access to Databricks.
 You can also invoke the SCIM API directly to manage provisioning.
+Some user management, like temporary deactivation and reactivation, can only be performed using the SCIM API.

 This feature is in Public Preview.